tcmhoang/EPFL-FP/3-PP/Notes.md

 * Some parts are complied to Machine code (Hot parts - Execute more often)
 * May apply additional dynamic optimizations (Hot part)
 * Read some steady state

+## Parallelism and Collections
+* Props of collections: Ability to split, combine
+* Props of operations: associativity and independence - side effects

+### Data Structures
+* arrays: imperative
+* trees: can be implemented functionally
+* locality
+* in order to use `fold` as a parallel operation => operation need to be associative | Order must be preserved.

+## Associativity
+* Order of operands must be reserved
+* Order of operation does not matter
+* May not be preserved by mapping
+* Sub expressions are associative => whole is
+* If Expression is commutative + can rotate the arguments => associativity

+## Commutativity
+* Order of operands does not matter
+* make func commutative is easy => pass-in func not